 Over a four-year cycle, the Cliburn contributes to North Texas’ cultural landscape with over 170 classical music performances for 150,000 attendees, through competitions, free community concerts, and its signature Cliburn Concerts series at Bass Performance Hall, the Kimbell Art Museum Piano Pavilion, and the Modern Art Museum of Fort Worth.
-It presents 1,000 in-school, interactive music education programs for more than 200,000 area elementary students.
+It presents 1,000 Cliburn in the Classroom in-school, interactive music education programs for more than 200,000 area elementary students.
 During the same time period, it garners the world’s attention with over 5 million visits from 170 nations for live concert and competition webcasts; 300 concerts worldwide booked for competition winners; more than 5,000 news articles about the Cliburn and its winners; and regular national radio broadcasts to 245 public radio stations.